pchain-org/pchain-guide/pchaindoc/source/FAQ/faq.rst

 ====

 -------------------------------------------------------------
-How many reward will I get if I succesful deposit on pchain?
+How many reward will I get if I successful deposit on pchain?
 -------------------------------------------------------------
 Suppose your deposit amount is A, the total deposit of current epoch is B, the total block number of current block is C, the reward per block during current epoch is D, then your reward during current epoch will be about A/B*C*D.